microsoft/api-guidelines/Guidelines.md

 }
 ```

-In this example, the most basic error code is "BadArgument," but for clients that are interested, there are more specific error codes in "innererror."
+In this example, the most basic error code is "BadArgument", but for clients that are interested, there are more specific error codes in "innererror."
 The "PasswordReuseNotAllowed" code may have been added by the service at a later date, having previously only returned "PasswordDoesNotMeetPolicy."
 Existing clients do not break when the new error code is added, but new clients MAY take advantage of it.
 The "PasswordDoesNotMeetPolicy" error also includes additional name/value pairs that allow the client to determine the server's configuration, validate the user's input programmatically, or present the server's constraints to the user within the client's own localized messaging.